lzwjava/blog-source/original/2025-02-12-losing-money-en.md

 - Frequent trading of stocks or options within a short timeframe.

-- Jumping into a new type of job or opportunity without adequate preparation can lead to unemployment.
+- Insufficient preparation for a new job or opportunity can result in job loss.